-*Cruise ship, photography by Lee Crowley, via flyckr
+*Cruise ships, photography by Lee Crowley, via flyckr

-The cruise ship is the holiday that has grown faster than any other in the last 20 years.
+The cruise ships are the holiday that has grown faster than any other in the last 20 years.
 Despite the disaster of the Costa Concordia near the island of Giglio (Italy), cruises are becoming increasingly popular, coming to carry each year about 20 million passengers worldwide and 800,000 in Italy.

 But it is also the model of vacation most polluting, one of those who has a higher incidence in the total CO2 production in the tourism sector, and that is guilty of the destruction of marine systems.

 *Cruise ship Oasis of the Seas, which can accommodate more than 5000 people.